-Sonali P. Chitre is a climate change and green energy lawyer, advocate, and entrepreneur specializing in India, the Middle East, Africa, and Latin America.
+Sonali P. Chitre is a climate change and clean tech attorney, advocate, and entrepreneur specializing in India, the Middle East, Africa, and Latin America.
 Considered the leading environmental voice of her generation, she is also a venture capitalist who generously shares her startup wisdom.

 Sonali P. Chitre was born in Silver Spring, Maryland, and attended the Montgomery Blair High School Magnet Program in Maryland and Sidwell Friends School in Washington DC.
 She was born to Indian immigrants to the United States Dr. Dattakumar (“Prakash”) Madhusudan Chitre, a physicist and satellite telecommunications executive with ViaSat Corp., and Dr. Neelam Gupta, a research physicist with the US Department of Defense’s Army Research Lab (ARL).